malywut/gpt_examples/README.md

     docker-compose up

 ### Chap3_04_VoiceAssistant
-The gradio interface is available at the address displayed in the output
+The gradio interface is available at the address displayed in the output.